How Countries are Lifting the Lockdown

 Thailand had closed their borders in late March, a state of emergency and curfews were imposed and this was recently extended to until the end of June.
 Large gatherings are banned.
 Essential businesses are open but there is a ban on entertainment areas and similar businesses.

 All commercial flights coming into Thailand are currently banned to curb the spread of coronavirus until at least 30 June.
 Social distancing measures are still in place.
-Bangkok Airways has resumed some domestic flights with more domestic routes to be added in June.

 Shopping malls, barbershops and hair salons have been allowed to reopen across Turkey from the beginning of May, with enhanced safety and hygiene measures in place.
 Turkey's senior citizens and youth who were confined to their homes are allowed for short spells for the first time in weeks.